Adaptive Optimization for Prediction with Missing Data

 \begin{assumption} We have $Y = f^\star(\bm{X}, \bm{M}) + \varepsilon$ where, conditional on $(\bm{X}, \bm{M})$, $\varepsilon$ is a centered noise with variance $\sigma^2$ and $f^\star(\bm{X}, \bm{M})$ is of the following form

 Furthermore, there exists $L >0$ such that $\| f^\star \|_\infty \leq L$. \end{assumption} In the words of Section~\ref{ssec:adaptive.hierarchy}, Assumption~\ref{ass:finite.generative} states that the ground truth is a fully adaptive linear model.
-We refer to \citet[][proposition 4.1]{le2020linear} for specific conditions on the dependency between $\bm{X}$ and $Y$ and on the missingness mechanisms that lead to Assumption~\ref{ass:finite.generative}.
-As in \citet[][chapter 13]{gyorfi2002distribution}, we consider a truncated version of our linear regression estimate, defined as $T_L f(x) := f(x)$ if $|f(x)| \leq L$, $L$ if $f(x) > L$, and $-L$ if $f(x) < -L$.
-With this assumption, we obtain the following result:
+We refer to \citet[][proposition 4.1]{le2020linear} for specific conditions on the dependency between $\bm{X}$ and $Y$ and on the missingness mechanisms that lead to Assumption~\ref{ass:finite.generative}. {\blue In our numerical experiments (Section \ref{sec:numerics}), however, we consider a variety of settings, most of which do not satisfy this theoretical assumption.}